cnerg/cnerg.github.com/source/people/pphw.rst

 graduate schooling in nuclear engineering at the University of Wisconsin-Madison.
-After three years, he moved to Karlsruhe, Germany, where he studied in the Institute for Neutron Physics and Reactor Engineering, earning his Dr.-Ing. degree in Mechanical Engineering in 1998.
+After three years, he moved to Karlsruhe, Germany, where he studied in the Institute for Neutron Physics and Reactor Engineering (of the `Karlsruhe Institute of Technology <http://www.kit.edu>`_), earning his Dr.-Ing. degree in Mechanical Engineering in 1998.
 Returning to Madison, Paul completed his Ph.D. in Nuclear Engineering in 1999.